 (a) in respect of a Smaller Supply Point which is a Current Supply Point or in respect of a Smaller Supply Point which is a New Supply Point comprising one Supply Meter Point (pursuant to the establishment of a New Supply Meter Point in accordance with Part CV) in accordance with Clause 13 at any time;

-(b) in respect of a Larger Supply Point which has only an NDM Supply Point Component or a Smaller Supply Point which is a New Supply Point comprising more than one Supply Meter Point
+(b) in respect of a Larger Supply Point which has only an NDM Supply Point or a Smaller Supply Point which is a New Supply Point comprising more than one Supply Meter Point

-(i) in accordance with Clause 14 after making a Supply Point Nomination, at any time where the condition in Clause 12.2(a) is satisfied; or
+(i) in accordance with Clause 14 after making a Supply Point Nomination, at any time where the conditionunder Clause 12.2 is satisfied.

-where the Pipeline Operator's Network Code provides that Supply Point Nominations as referred to in Clause 8.5 are not required, in accordance with the provisions of the Pipeline Operator's Network Code, at any time;

-(c) in respect of a Supply Point which has a DM Supply Point Component in accordance with Clause 14 after making a Supply Point Nomination, at any time where the condition in Clause 12.2 is satisfied.
+(c) in respect of a Supply Point which has a DM Supply Point in accordance with Clause 14 after making a Supply Point Nomination, at any time where the condition in Clause 12.2 is satisfied.

 The condition referred to in Clause 12.1(b) is that: